JalilAbdallah/note-keeping-frontend/README.md

 # Note Keeping Application

-A REST API built with Node.js, Express.js, and MongoDB for managing notes.
+A frontend application build with React JS for managing notes.
 This application allows users to perform CRUD operations on notes, with additional features like searching and pagination.

 ## Features